ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Publishing :ref:`Artifacts` to GitHub is also possible.
 These are available in the ``https://github.com/pyansys/project-name/releases`` section.
 Publishing :ref:`Artifacts` into GitHub manually must be avoided to reduce human-error.
-For more information, see :ref:`Automating The Release Process`.
+For more information, see :ref:`Automating the release process`.

 Automating the release process
 ------------------------------